Jacob Kjeldgaard: Photomontages

 His photomontages were inspired by classical masterpieces and by the cinema.
 His most important works were pacifist political montages against Hitler and Stalin.
 Because he created work under the pseudonym "Marinus," Kjeldgaard survived the German occupation of France without drawing suspicion that he was a political agitator.

 One of his works published in J'ai Vu on October 20, 1917, showed the American ambassador to Germany and Frenchman Bolo Pasha in conversation, implicating the two in treasonous activity and collaboration with the Germans.
 The montage was so convincing that Marinus was called into court to testify that he had created the artwork and thus it was not usable as evidence.

 Posthumous legacy

 His work has been rediscovered in recent years, initially through a 2007 exhibition titled "Marinus and Marianne" at the art museum in Aalborg, Denmark.
-The Museum Ludwig in Cologne held an retrospective exhibition of Marinus and Heartfield in 2008.
+The Museum Ludwig in Cologne held a retrospective exhibition of Marinus and Heartfield in 2008.